Therapy for Adult Children of Alcoholics

 Reclaim Therapy office.
 We offer in-person complex trauma therapy in Horsham, PA.
 If you’re ready to begin complex PTSD therapy in Pennsylvania, schedule your free consultation and get started with therapy for complex PTSD near me.

-I want you to know that the way your childhood experiences continue to impact your present life makes sense.
-The legacy of ACOA trauma is real.
+We want you to know this first: the way your childhood still shows up in your adult life makes sense.

 Looking for a different type of support?